spacecloud-io/space-docs/content/microservices/deployments/services-in-depth/whitelisting-services.md

 ---
-title: "Whitelisting services"
+title: "Whitelisting Services"
 date: 2020-02-14T10:45:00+05:30
 draft: false
 weight: 6
 ---

-Space Cloud allows you to whitelist the downstream services which are allowed to communicate with the current service in an extremely easy manner.
+Space Cloud allows you to whitelist the downstream services which are allowed to communicate with the current service in an effortless manner.

 ![Whitelisting Services](/images/screenshots/whitelisting-services.png)